 We are San Diego attorneys specializing in Whistleblower, or Qui Tam, litigation.
-The Defense, Finance and Healthcare industries have produced the most San Diego whistleblowers over the years partly due to the regulated nature of the industries.
+The Defense, Finance, and Healthcare industries have produced the most San Diego whistleblowers over the years partly due to the regulated nature of the industries.
 San Diego, for its part, boasts some of the country’s finest companies within the Defense, Finance and Healthcare sectors.
 Consequently, our attorneys have represented a growing number of whistleblowers and Qui Tam complainants (or relators) in our hometown.

 The recent resurgence of False Claims Act (“FCA”), or Qui Tam, lawsuits has brought this historically dormant practice into the national spotlight often producing multi-million dollar judgments and ongoing scrutiny by a public tired of hearing about companies that defraud the government.
-Due to San Diego’s extensive health care market, the federal FCA and California FCA combine to enable the government to prevent and litigate fraud, waste, and abuse in government healthcare programs such as Medicaid and Medicare.
+Due to San Diego’s extensive health care market, the federal FCA and California FCA combine to enable the government to prevent and mitigate fraud, waste, and abuse in government healthcare programs such as Medicaid and Medicare.

 California’s FCA is modeled after the federal FCA.
 In a nutshell, the laws forbid any person who (1) knowingly brings false or fraudulent claims for government payment;

 The recent emergence of favorable, and lucrative, results especially in the health care field encourages individuals to expose corporate swindling of government funds and this area is not showing any signs of slowing down.
-San Diego boasts, and may represent whistleblowers from, some of the country’s finest health care facilities such as UC San Diego Medical Center, Scripps, Kaiser Permanente, Sharp, Alvarado, Palomar Medical Center, Pomerado Hospital, Rady Children’s Hospital and Paradise Valley Hospital.
+San Diego boasts and may represent whistleblowers from, some of the country’s finest health care facilities such as UC San Diego Medical Center, Scripps, Kaiser Permanente, Sharp, Alvarado, Palomar Medical Center, Pomerado Hospital, Rady Children’s Hospital, and Paradise Valley Hospital.

 False Claims Act /Whistleblower Monetary Penalties

-Attorneys at Stephen Danz and Associates have assisted California whistleblowers obtain extremely financially-bountiful results.
+Attorneys at Stephen Danz and Associates have assisted California whistleblowers to obtain extremely financially-bountiful results.
 A violation of the FCA may subject a company to substantial penalties of $5,000-11,000 per violation plus triple damages sustained by the government.
 Typically, the government initiates criminal proceedings first and then continues with civil prosecution.
 Our attorneys work together with the government each step of the way.

 At the core of the FCA is the ability for private persons (aka whistleblowers/qui-tam relators) to file actions on behalf of the government.
 Then, while the action is under seal for 60 days, the government can choose to intervene either by litigation or settlement, or decline and allow the private lawsuit to proceed.
 If the government intervenes (preferred), the private person still receives a share (15-25%) of any recoveries.
 If the government declines to intervene, the private person receives a higher percentage (25-30%) of any recovery.
 (31 U.S.C.
 3730 et seq.)
 Contact our San Diego whistleblower and qui tam attorneys today for a free analysis of your case.